aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/format-text-portions-psd-files/_index.md

 `Image.load` opens the file so we can start inspecting its layers.

-## Step 3: Loop Through the Layers
+## Step 3: loop through the layers

 Once the PSD file is loaded, it’s time to dig into its layers.
 Not all layers contain text, and we want to find only the text layers.
 Let's filter them out: